jiamingmao/data-analysis/Assignments/Challenge (Ordered Logit).md

 1. Write a tutorial on ordered logit.
 Clearly explain the theory, model, usage and technical details.
 2. Estimate an ordered logit model on a real data set for an empirical application.

+## References

+See [notes and resources](https://github.com/jiamingmao/data-analysis/blob/master/Materials/Classification%20and%20Discrete%20Choice%20Models/notes%20and%20resources.md) for references on ordered logit.